AdguardTeam/KnowledgeBase/docs/adguard-for-android/features/protection/private-browser.md

 :::note

-The private browser is still in the early stages of development and has a few limitations.
-For now, we recommend using it as a supplement to your usual browser’s Incognito Mode, rather than a replacement.
+The private browser is still in the early stages of development and has some limitations.
+For now, we recommend using it as a supplement to your browser’s Incognito mode, rather than as a replacement.

 :::